Individuals and communities benefit when more daily trips are made by walking, bicycling, sharing rides and riding the bus. Those benefits include:

 - Smart Trips employer partners to provide support to businesses and organizations that want to promote sustainable transportation to their employees

-- Community outreach provides education, assistance and incentives by partnering with community groups that wish to promote walking, bicycling, sharing rides and riding the bus
+- Community outreach includes partnering with community groups that wish to promote walking, bicycling, sharing rides and riding the bus

-- School Smart Trips program, which provides classroom activities for middle school students and bicycle skills courses for elementary school students
+- Youth education programs which provide classroom activities and camps for middle school students and bicycle skills courses for elementary school students

 - An ongoing public awareness campaign that includes advertising and public presentations to make the community aware of the benefits of participation in the Smart Trips program

-For more information about Whatcom Smart Trips, please visit the program website (www.WhatcomSmartTrips.org) or contact Kirsten Wert at kirsten@wcog.org or (360) 685-8387.
+For more information about Whatcom Smart Trips, please visit the program website (www.WhatcomSmartTrips.org) or contact Michelle Grandy at michelle@wcog.org or (360) 685-8388.